Definition Of Stimulants

 - Failing to recognize the purity or contents of the drug

 - Using other drugs while taking the stimulant (such as mixing heroin and stimulants)

-There are signs and symptoms that indicate that an overdose of stimulants has likely to have occurred.
+There are signs and symptoms that indicate that an overdose of Uppers has likely to have occurred.
 Symptoms of a stimulant overdose include the following:

 - Difficulty urinating

 - Showing extremely dilated pupils